At St. Mary's, English is highly regarded and is broken up into key components:

 Early Years Foundation Stage (EYFS)

-In Reception, children will start to learn how to form letters correctly.
+In Nursery, children will have many opportunities to engage with fine motor activities and to begin mark making.
+Mark making will consist of making marks and patterns, drawing pictures and giving meaning to the marks they make.
+When the skills have been developed, and when children are ready, they will be encouarged to begin to form letters.
+In Reception, children will start to learn how to form letters correctly following the RWI letter phrases.
 They will be encouraged to use their knowledge of phonics to write words in ways which match their spoken sounds.
 This operates in conjunction with the Read Write Inc. Phonics scheme.
 By the end of the year, they will be expected to write simple sentences which can be read by themselves and others.

 In Year 1, children will be taught to write sentences by saying out loud what they are going to write about, put several sentences together and re-read their writing to check it makes sense.
 They will also be expected to discuss what they have written and to read it aloud.